LISAC: Learned Coded Waveform Design for ISAC with OFDM: Numerical Experiments

 \subsubsection{Visualization of the learned codewords}

 Finally, we visualize the symbols employed by the learned codewords to provide more insights on the properties of the coded modulation scheme.
 In this simulation, we consider the same OFDM setup as in Fig. \ref{fig:fig_sctradeoff}.
-The block length is set to $C = 8$, corresponding to $2^C = 64$ different codewords\footnote{Though in practice, we adopt much larger $C$ for better error correction ability.
+The block length is set to $C = 8$, corresponding to $2^C = 256$ different codewords\footnote{Though in practice, we adopt much larger $C$ for better error correction ability.
 In this simulation, we set $C = 8$ to simplify the visualization.}.
-Each of the $2^C$ codewords has $C = 8$ complex symbols and in total, $C2^C$ number of complex symbols are shown altogether in each of the plots in Fig. \ref{fig:fig_vis_waveform}.
-The two plots correspond to different LISAC waveforms trained under $\lambda = \{0.1, 10\}$.

-As can be seen in the figure, the symbols corresponding to $\lambda = 0.1$ appear to be more spread across the I/Q plance, in order to carry more information while minimizing the BER by maximizing the distance between codewords.
+Each of the $2^C$ codewords has $C = 8$ complex symbols and in total, $C2^C$ complex symbols are shown altogether in each of the plots in Fig. \ref{fig:fig_vis_waveform}.
+The two plots correspond to LISAC waveforms trained under $\lambda = \{0.1, 10\}$.
+Symbols corresponding to $\lambda = 0.1$ appear to be more spread across the I/Q plane, in order to reduce the BER by maximizing the distance between codewords.
 The codewords obtained with $\lambda = 10$, on the other hand, are concentrated on several co-centric circles.
-Since the elements belonging to the same circle have the same amplitude, information can only be embedded on the phase of the element.
-Although this limits the total amount of information they can carry.
-Thus, the waveform trained with $\lambda = 10$ has less satisfactory BER performance as verified in Fig. \ref{fig:fig_sctradeoff}.
+Since the elements belonging to the same circle have the same amplitude, information can only be embedded on the phase of the symbols.
+Thus, the waveform trained with $\lambda = 10$ has less satisfactory BER performance, as observed in Fig. \ref{fig:fig_sctradeoff}.
 On the other hand, there are only few possible amplitudes, $p_{k,m}$, available for the waveform with $\lambda = 10$ leading to a better sensing performance.
-This aligns with the intuition that deterministic amplitude signals are well suited for sensing.
+This aligns with the intuition that deterministic amplitude signals are better suited for sensing.